Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 6. The code editor is not syntax highlighting and does not parse as you code.
 MyDE does connect to a command line compiler and debugger
 to provide visual build error correction and debugging.

-I have made this open source to enable developers to build thier own DEs.
-MyDE has about 10KLOC so it's not to big to modify.
-It is fairly well documented based on its documentation system.

 ## History
 After several years of using PCs,